|

 "I thought you didn't have a bedroom."

-door in a grey frame that matched the grey walls and ceiling.
-He turned
+- a plain grey door in a grey frame that matched the grey walls and ceiling.

-and looked at Jasmin.
-She was wearing a long, pale pink flannel nightdress
+He turned and looked at Jasmin.
+She was wearing a long, pale pink flannel

 "You trust me, don't you?"

-into your bedroom and I'm in my nightie?"
+going into your bedroom and I’m in my nightie?”
 She smiled.
-"Yes,

 Jasmin wondered in the moment before she stepped inside what sort of bedroom